-- 3.1 In a WGAA retrieving trial the dog / bitch (hereinafter referred to as dog). shall be any pure breed or associate gundog and will be required to: - be under control and quiet at all times - walk at heel - stay on command, until released - mark and retrieve thrown items of game, and under direction seek and retrieve hidden items of game - when ordered to retrieve, it should be done quickly and directly without disturbing too much ground - retrieve on land, across water, and in water - return the item of game to the handler and gently deliver to the hand.

-- 3.2 Runs will be set to allow a fair assessment of the working ability of all competing dogs. - 3.3 The shooting and game laws of all states and territories must be observed, and will govern the conduct of all trials in conjunctions with WGAA Retrieving Trial Rules. - 3.4 All competitors have the right to attempt all set runs.
+- In a WGAA retrieving trial the dog / bitch (hereinafter referred to as dog) shall be any pure breed or associate gundog and will be required to: - be under control and quiet at all times - walk at heel - stay on command, until released - mark and retrieve thrown items of game, and under direction seek and retrieve hidden items of game - when ordered to retrieve, it should be done quickly and directly without disturbing too much ground - retrieve on land, across water, and in water - return the item of game to the handler and gently deliver to the hand. - 3.2 Runs will be set to allow a fair assessment of the working ability of all competing dogs. - 3.3 The shooting and game laws of all states and territories must be observed, and will govern the conduct of all trials in conjunctions with WGAA Retrieving Trial Rules. - 3.4 Every competitor must be a member of SSAA or affiliated body member.
+Competitors by invitation cannot receive awards, except in State and National Championship Trials. - 3.5 All competitors have the right to attempt all set runs.